7 Best Stereo Imaging Plugins For Better Mixes

 • Transparent Algorithm

 From what I can tell, the transparency comes from sophisticated processing that respects the phase relationships in your audio while expanding the stereo field.
-The result is width that enhances rather than replaces your original spatial characteristics, maintaining the integrity of your recordings while making them feel bigger and more enveloping.
+The result is a width that enhances rather than replaces your original spatial characteristics, maintaining the integrity of your recordings while making them feel bigger and more enveloping.

 • Mono Compatibility Protection